vmware-archive/clarity/_documentation/modals.md

 {: .list}
 - The default width is best for presenting short, focused tasks, error messages, and confirmations.
 - The larger size works well for complex forms and EULAs.
-- The smaller size is goof for providing more information about a UI element.
+- The smaller size is good for providing more information about a UI element.

 #### Button Placement